sweetalert2/sweetalert2/DONATIONS.md

 We would like to thank everyone who contributed to this library.
-If you find our library useful and wish to support as well, you can do so [through Patreon](https://www.patreon.com/limonte) or directly [through PayPal](https://www.paypal.me/limonte/5eur).
+If you find our library useful and wish to support as well, you can do so [through PayPal](https://www.paypal.me/limonte/5eur).
 Your contribution will be greatly appreciated!

 # Backers